nknorg/nkn/README.md

 $ docker run -p 30000-30003:30000-30003 -v $PWD:/nkn -it nkn nknd
 ```

 *NOTE:* The `-it` argument mean `Run interactively` and `Create a pseudo-tty`.
-Basically it means,
-that it really wants to take the input from you.
-For using in scripts and running in the background
+Basically it means, that it really wants to take the input from you.
+For using
-(for example a startup job) you should omit the `-it` argument
+in scripts and running in the background (for example a startup job) you should
+omit the `-it` argument

 ### Configuration

-Create several directories (one per node you want to run) to save exectuable files `nknd` `nknc` (executables only applies for non-docker build) and
-config file `config.json`.
-Create new wallet in each directory
+When starting a node, it will read the configurations from `config.json`.
+We
+provide two sample `config.json`:

+* `config.testnet.json`: join the testnet
+* `config.local.json`: create and join a cluster on hour localhost

+You can copy the one you want to `config.json` or write your own.

+Before starting the node, you need to create a new wallet first:

 ``` shell
 $ ./nknc wallet -c